lyoshenka/grinfit/_posts/2012-10-31-home-workout-squats-push-ups-sit-ups.md

 ---
-title: "Home Workout: Squats, Push Ups, Sit Ups"
+title: 'Home Workout: Squats, Push Ups, Sit Ups'
+tags: []
 ---

 Norm and Eddie talked me into doing a quick workout on my way home from work: